bg-write/chatGPT-cheatsheet/README.md

 - Overview of ChatGPT
 - Metaphors For What ChatGPT Can (and Can't) Do
-- Project goals and intended audience
+- Project Goals and Intended Audience

 II.
 [Getting Started](#getting-started)

-- System requirements
+- System Requirements
-- Installing dependencies
+- Installing Dependencies
-- Running the code
+- Running the Code

 III.
 [Usage](#usage)

-- Overview of features
+- Overview of Features
-- Using `chat_cli.py` (ChatGPT in the command line)
+- Using `chat_cli.py` (ChatGPT in the Command Line)
-- Using `chat_ui.py` (ChatGPT deployed on localhost)
+- Using `chat_ui.py` (ChatGPT Deployed on Localhost)

 IV.
 [Examples of ChatGPT Prompts and Best Practices](#prompt-examples)